-To some extent, the devaluation in the Rupee has been necessary to improve India’s competitiveness.
+To some extent, the devaluation of the Rupee has been necessary to improve India’s competitiveness.
 But, there is a danger that a rapid fall can cause a loss of confidence and increase import prices.

 One of the success stories of the Indian economy has been the improvement in trade in recent years.
-India has liberalised trade and seen it’s exports of both visibles and invisibles grow.
+India has liberalised trade and seen its exports of both visibles and Invisibles grow.
 However, the downside of a more open economy is that the Indian economy is now more vulnerable to a downturn in the world economy.
 This can be offset by a diversification in trade away from Europe and the US.

 - Unemployment in India is only 8.5% (2012 est.)